Sulakshana Pandit: Personal life and death

 Sulakshana came from a musical family originating from Pilimandori Village in Hissar (now Fatehabad) district of Haryana state.
 The famous classical vocalist and legendary Pandit Jasraj was her uncle.
 Ex Rajgarh MP & Jan Sangh leader Vasant Kumar Pandit was also her uncle.
 She started singing at the age of nine.
 Her elder brother Mandheer Pandit (who was earlier a music composer in the 1980s with Jatin Pandit as the duo Mandheer–Jatin) was her constant companion in Mumbai; they performed and sang on stage until Sulakshana became a leading playback singer through many of their live concerts with legends such as Kishore Kumar and Mohammed Rafi.

 She had three brothers (Mandheer, Jatin and Lalit Pandit) and three sisters (Maya Anderson, Sandhya Singh and Vijayta Pandit).
 Her father Pratap Narain Pandit was an accomplished classical vocalist.
 Pandit's nephew, Yash Pandit, is an Indian television actor.
 Nieces Shraddha Pandit and Shweta Pandit are playback singers.
 Her cousin is playback singer Hemlata.

 Pandit never married, after actor Sanjeev Kumar turned down her marriage proposal.
 She fell on hard times after she stopped getting work.
 Her sister Vijayta Pandit and brother-in-law, music composer Aadesh Shrivastava, had plans to compose a devotional album for her, but Aadesh died before he could.
 She broke her hip bone when she fell in the bathroom.
 Pandit made rare public appearances after her four surgeries that left her impaired.
 She gave a full length radio interview wherein she spoke about her acting and singing career to RJ Vijay Akela in July 2017.

-Pandit died from a cardiac arrest on 6 November 2025, at the age of 71.
+Pandit died of cardiac arrest on 6 November 2025, at the age of 71.